Police: At least 5 gunmen involved in Sacramento shooting

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Police believe at least five shooters were involved in the mass shooting in downtown Sacramento last weekend and that it was gang-related violence.
+(AP) — Police said Wednesday that investigators believe at least five shooters were involved in the mass shooting in downtown Sacramento last weekend and that it was gang-related violence.

-The Sacramento police department said Wednesday there was a gunfight between at least two groups of men.
+The Sacramento police department said in a statement that there was a gunfight between at least two groups of men.

 Six people were killed in the bloodshed and 12 were wounded.
 The injured include two brothers who have been taken into custody in connection with the massacre.

 At least two people remain hospitalized with gunshot wounds.
-Authorities credit evidence and tips provided by the public with their break in the investigation.
+Authorities credited evidence and tips provided by the public with their break in the investigation.

-SACRAMENTO, Calif.
-(AP) — A man arrested in connection with the Sacramento shooting that killed six people was freed from prison weeks before and last year was rejected for earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.
+One of the brothers in custody was freed from prison weeks before the shooting and last year was rejected for earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.

 Smiley Martin, 27, was arrested Tuesday on suspicion of possession of a firearm by a prohibited person and possession of a machine gun.
 Hours before Sunday’s attack, Martin posted a live Facebook video of himself brandishing a handgun, a law enforcement official told The Associated Press.